 Deployment

-The EKFiddle regex rules deploy directly into the CustomRegexes.txt production file.
-The UrlScan.io queries load as Saved Searches for persistent alerting, or run as manual queries for periodic threat hunting.
+The EKFiddle regex rules deploy directly into the CustomRegexes.txt production file in Fiddler Classic proxy with the EKFiddle extension enabled.
+The UrlScan.io queries can be scheduled to run as manual queries for periodic threat hunting.
 Individual phrase queries work best as Saved Searches.
 The consolidated sweeps work best for manual hunting sessions.

-This rule set is a point-in-time snapshot.
-As LLMs improve their instruction-following boundaries and attackers adapt their evasion techniques, the detection patterns will need continuous refinement.
-The categories and detection logic, however, represent the structural attack surface and will remain relevant as long as AI agents process untrusted web content.
+As LLMs improve their instruction boundaries and attackers adapt their evasion techniques, the detection patterns will need continuous development and refinement.
+These categories highlight where defenders should look for these attacks and are likely to remain relevant as long as AI agents continue to process untrusted web content.